 Before all other operetta composers, the “big four” dominate the repertoire: Johann Strauss (son), Franz Lehár, Emmerich Kálmán and Jacques Offenbach.
 With their fame, these four gentlemen outshine dozens of other operetta composers who lead a shadowy existence.
 Not even ten years after Johann Strauss’ death, a theater in Vienna was named after him.

-Famous as operetta composer: one "bull's eye" is enough
+How operetta composers became famous: one "bull's eye" is enough

 The following situation is even more delicate: In the “big three” (Strauss, Lehár, Kálmán) only one piece is responsible for the resounding success.
 Between 2010 and 2020, there were a total of 5595 operetta performances of works by Johann Strauss, of which 4020 alone were for Die Fledermaus.